-There’s no better time of year than autumn to revisit two timeless and cherished tales of Washington Irving.
+There’s no better time of year than autumn to revisit two timeless and cherished tales of author Washington Irving.
 Both “The Legend of Sleepy Hollow” and “Rip Van Winkle” unfold during the harvest season in New York’s Hudson Valley, amid the season in which, as Irving puts it, “Nature wore that rich and golden livery which we always associate with the idea of abundance.”

 Writing in the early 1800s, Washington Irving was one of America’s first writers to achieve truly mass appeal, contributing to a unique literary voice coming from the young, revolutionary republic that garnered recognition on the world stage.
 In these two stories, which are among Irving’s best-known today, the author also encapsulated an idyllic image of Dutch country life along the Hudson, which was already waning in the post-independence period.

 Another treasure to be found within these pages: A delightful set of words and phrases that add color and texture to these early years of the American nation, not to mention the timeless joys of the season.
-Try spicing your fall with a few of these rustic charmers.
+Try spicing up your fall with a few of these rustic charmers.

-An adjective describing a state of confusion or disorder, usually in regard to objects.
+Higgledy-piggledy is an adjective describing a state of confusion or disorder, usually in regard to objects.
 While of uncertain origin, other nonsense rhyme couplets serve similar roles (think of the slightly more common “willy-nilly”).

-An impassioned, disputatious public speech or rant.
+A harangue is an impassioned, disputatious public speech or rant.
 Additionally, haranguing can connote forceful admonitions or drawn-out tirades.
 To be avoided at all costs at your next county-wide social gathering.

-A synonym for ruddy, describing a reddish complexion.
+Rubicund is a synonym for ruddy, describing a reddish complexion.
 In “Rip Van Winkle,” Irving thus describes “a portrait of His Majesty George the Third,” but today the term could be just as readily applied to color that rises with spirits.